1996 Lebanese general election: Voting

 The elections were held over five successive Sundays.

 The first, 18 August, were held for the thirty-five seats allocated to Mount Lebanon.
-This included North Metn, Keserwan & Byblos, Baabda, Shuf & Aley.
+This included North Metn, Keserwan & Byblos, Baabda, Chouf & Aley.
 Hariri allies won 32 of the seats with a turnout of 45%.
-In August the Constitutional Court had ruled that the allocation of five districts to the Shuf was invalid since it treated districts differently.
+In August the Constitutional Court had ruled that the allocation of five districts to the Chouf was invalid since it treated districts differently.
 The allocation was widely seen as a mechanism that ensured Walid Jumblatt’s election.
 Parliament overruled the Courts objection citing “exceptional circumstances”.
 Some of these districts faced a boycott by supporters of general Michel Aoun and of the Lebanese Forces.

-In the Shuf Jumblatt faced opposition from fellow Druze Talal Arslan.
+In the Chouf Jumblatt faced opposition from fellow Druze Talal Arslan.
 Elie Hobeika was standing in Baabda and had support from Hizbullah.

 The second round, 25 August, was for the twenty-eight seats in North Lebanon.
 The majority of the candidates here were pro-Syrian and voting was based on family and clan affiliations.
 Sunni boss Omar Karami was elected as was the young Maronite Suleiman Franjieh.

 In Greater Beirut Rafik Hariri was reported to have spent $5 million campaigning and his allies won 13 of the 19 seats.
 His rival Selim Hoss was elected, as was independent Tamam Salam and Hariri critic Najah Wakim (Greek Orthodox).
 Hizbullah MP Muhammad Barjawi lost his seat.

 The South Lebanon voting, 8 September, 14 of the 23 seats allocated to Shia candidates under Lebanons confessional system.
 One analyst estimated that Hizbullah would win 60% of the vote in a straight contest due to their popularity for their part in the reconstruction work following the Israeli bombardment in April.
 Their rival Amal were designated 17 seats and Hizbullah 4 in the joint Shia list.
 Voting in Sidon was slit between Bahia Hariri, the Nasserist Mustapha Saad and an Amal candidate.